Pier 39: Sea lions

-California sea lions have always been present in San Francisco Bay.
-They started to haul out on docks of Pier 39 in September 1989.
+A colony of California sea lions first began hauling-out on Pier 39 in September 1989.
 Before that they mostly used Seal Rock for that purpose.
 Ever since September 1989 the number of sea lions on Seal Rock has been steadily decreasing, while their number on Pier 39 has generally increased.
 Some people speculate that sea lions moved to docks because of the 1989 Loma Prieta earthquake, but the earthquake happened after the first sea lions arrived at Pier 39.
 It is likely that the sea lions feel safer inside the Bay.

 The Bay Ecotarium/Bay.org (501c-3) non-profit watershed conservation group in the Bay Area, operates the Sea Lion Center as an extended education arm of the Aquarium of the Bay on Pier #39.
 Naturalists and education staff interact with visitors and school groups with programs and demonstration activities.
-According to President & CEO George Jacob, plans are afoot to celebrate the 30th anniversary of the arrival of sea lions in 2020.

 Although the reason for their migration to the pier is unclear, the refurbishing of the docks in September 1989 required the removal of all boats from that area, leaving large open spaces for the sea lions to move into.
 Once the project was completed, boat owners returned, but did their best to navigate around the sea lions; no efforts were made to encourage the new guests to leave.
 By the end of that year, fewer than a dozen sea lions frequented the docks at Pier 39.

 By January 1990, their numbers had increased to 150 animals.
 Owners of the 11 boats docked there began to complain about having to avoid the animals who can weigh up to half a ton, and odor and noise complaints began to pour in.
 News coverage caught national attention, and the sea lions began to attract tourists.
 Advice from The Marine Mammal Center was to abandon the docks to the animals, and to relocate the boats elsewhere.

-Although fluctuations in the number of sea lions at Pier 39 are dramatic, as many as 1,701 have been officially reported at one time (Thanksgiving week in 2009), many of whom are recognizable to researchers and others, and some of whom have been unofficially named.
+Although fluctuations in the number of sea lions at Pier 39 are dramatic, as many as 1,700 have been officially reported at one time (Thanksgiving week in 2009), many of whom are recognizable to researchers and others, and some of whom have been unofficially named.
 Volunteers and staff at The Marine Mammal Store and Interpretive Center monitor the sea lion population each day, and educational information is provided to tourists who visit from around the world.
 Scientists continue to collect information there, adding to knowledge about sea lion health, dietary habits, and behavior.